Philebar/ELK-Stack-Project-1/README.md

 - Which file is the playbook?
 Where do you copy it?

- -ELK_Play_book.YML, to Jump Box is root root@58697de3ce36:/etc/ansible#
+ -( ELK_Play_book.YML ) is the playbook, and it is copyed to the Jump Box is root ( root@58697de3ce36:/etc/ansible#).

 - Which file do you update to make Ansible run the playbook on a specific machine?

+ -Ansible.cfg

   How do I specify which machine to install the ELK server on versus which to install Filebeat on?

- -Ansible.cfg
  -/stc/ansible/host.cfg

 - Which URL do you navigate to in order to check that the ELK server is running?